Beyond classical Hamilton's Rule. State distribution asymmetry and the dynamics of altruism: Appendix 2: What is the difference between and ?

 without explicit\ reference to genealogy.
-The source of the problem is following:\ For simplified case of pairwise interactions between single Donor and Receiver when there are enough Donors for every Receiver (then $ Q=1 $ and $q^{D}=0.5$), the condition for positive growth $C<rB$ (\ref {growth+}) reduces to $C<\left[ r_{k}+(1-r_{k})g_{C}\right] B=p_{C}B$ for kin selection case.
-On the other hand the general condition for cooperation $ C<\left[ r-(1-r)\right] B$ (\ref{boyd2}) in kin selection case reduces to $ C<r_{k}B$.
-Note that $p_{C}$ describes probability that the Benefit consuming Donor is actually the carrier of the cooperative gene, thus it can be interpreted as parameter $r$ in the general inclusive fitness sense.
-However, since in the inclusive fitness case Cooperators interact with kins only we have that $p_{N}\neq 1-r$.
-Then the relationships between $r$ and $ r_{k}$ can be summarized as
+Thus in this case we have $r_{s}=p_{C}^{R}$.
+The source of the problem is as follows: the condition for positive growth $C<r_{s}B$ reduces to

-Thus, what is the difference between $C<rB$ and $C<r_{k}B$?
-Condition $C<rB$ where $r$ is the probability that the Receiver is the carrier of the cooperative gene (\textit{identity by state} in terms of population genetics) is the condition for positive impact of the act of altruism on the growth rate of Cooperators. thus it is not sufficient for the spread of altruism.
-On the other hand, condition $C<r_{k}B$ where $r_{k}$ is the probability that Receiver inherited cooperative gene from the common ancestor (\textit{identity by descent}) is the condition for greater growth for Cooperators over Noncooperators.
-This is correct condition for altruism, however limited to kins only.
-However, all above reasonings are based on the assumption that the distribution of roles $q^{D}$ is constant and independent of the outcomes of the analyzed interaction.
+for the kin selection case.
+On the other hand, the general condition for cooperation $C<\left[ p_{C}^{R}-p_{N}^{R}\right] B$ (\ref{HamiltonsRule}) in the kin selection case reduces to $C<rB$.
+Then, the relationships between $ r_{s}$ and $r$ can be summarized as

-References:$ $Alger I, Weibull JW (2012)A generalization of Hamilton's rule---Love others how much?
-J Theor Biol 29942-54 Allen B (2015).
-Inclusive fitness theory becomes an end in itself.
-BioScience 65(11) 1103-1104 Allen B, Nowak MA (2016) There is no inclusive fitness at the level of the individual.
-Current Opinion in Behavioral Sciences 12 122-128 Argasinski K (2006) Dynamic multipopulation and density dependent evolutionary games related to replicator dynamics.
-A metasimplex concept.
-Math Biosci 202 88-114 Argasinski K (2012) The dynamics of sex ratio evolution Dynamics of global population parameters.
-J Theor Biol 309 134-146 Argasinski K (2013) The Dynamics of Sex Ratio Evolution: From the Gene Perspective to Multilevel Selection.
-PloS ONE 8(4) e60405 Argasinski K (2018) The dynamics of sex ratio evolution: the impact of males as passive gene carriers on multilevel selection.
-Dyn Gam App 8(4) 671-695
+Thus, what is the difference between $C<r_{s}B$ and $C<rB$?
+The condition $ C<r_{s}B$, where $r_{s}$ is the probability that the receiver is the carrier of the cooperative gene (\textit{identity by state} in terms of population genetics), is the condition for a positive impact of the act of altruism on the growth rate of cooperators.
+Thus, it is not sufficient for the spread of altruism.
+On the other hand, the condition $C<rB$, where $r$ is the probability that the receiver inherited cooperative genes from the common ancestor (\textit{identity by descent}), is the condition for greater growth of cooperators over noncooperators.
+This is the correct condition for altruism, albeit limited to kin only.
+This aspect is important from an educational point of view.
+Hamilton's rule $C<rB$\ is not obvious and intuitive without the explanation that it results from condition (\ref {HamiltonsRule}).
+When presented alone, the rule can easily \textquotedblleft mutate\textquotedblright\ into condition $ C<r_{s}B$ , which is intuitive but not sufficient for the spread of the cooperative trait.
+Thus, the risk of possible misunderstanding is very high.\ Therefore, textbooks and popular science papers should clearly explain the whole chain of reasoning of how we derive Hamilton's rule from the more general condition (\ref{HamiltonsRule}).